pairshaped/curlingio-docs/blog/2026-03-12-21-reasons-ai-agents-love-gleam.md

 - Fast compilation for tight feedback loops
 - Canonical formatting so agent output looks like hand-written code
 - No nulls, eliminating one of the most common error classes
-- Exhaustive pattern matching so no cases get forgotten
+- Exhaustive pattern matching so no cases are forgotten
 - Whitespace-insensitive so formatting errors can't change behavior

 It also runs on the BEAM, which gives you fault tolerance and concurrency, but that's a [separate conversation](/blog/background-jobs-without-the-baggage).